2021 Turkish Grand Prix: Race

 Throughout the race, team strategists had to deliberate over when to change tyres, with the track not drying quickly enough to facilitate a move to slick tyres but new intermediate wet tyres likely be initially slower than the older ones already on the cars due to rubber graining.
 On the thirty-fourth lap, Hamilton briefly got ahead of Pérez for fourth place out of the final corner, but the Red Bull driver retook the position on the first turn of the thirty-fifth lap.
 Verstappen made a pit stop for a new set of intermediate wet tyres at the end of the thirty-sixth lap, with Bottas doing the same on the following lap, which temporarily gave Leclerc the lead.
 At this time Vettel experimented with a change to medium slick tyres, but this proved unsuccessful and he made a further pit stop to change back onto intermediate wet tyres the following lap.
 Leclerc hoped to retain the lead by going non-stop to the end, whilst Hamilton wanted to wait until the track was dry enough for slicks to make a stop.
 Bottas overtook Leclerc to regain the lead on the forty-seventh lap, after which Leclerc made a pit stop to change tyres.
 On the fiftieth lap Hamilton also stopped, with the team believing not doing so then would result in him losing fifth place to Gasly.
 Both Hamilton and Leclerc expressed dissatisfaction following their tyre changes.

 Bottas took his final race win for Mercedes ahead of Verstappen.
+As of 2026, this is Valtteri Bottas's most recent victory in Formula One.
 Verstappen retook the lead in the Drivers' Championship standings from Hamilton, who finished fifth after a late pit stop.
 Ocon finished the race in tenth place after not making any pit stops, losing forty-eight seconds to Sainz over the last ten laps.
 Ocon was the first driver to complete a full race distance without making a pit stop in twenty-four years since Mika Salo at the 1997 Monaco Grand Prix.
 There were no retirements.